Shopify/polaris/src/components/Banner/README.md

 Banners provide context and assist workflows for merchants with disabilities.

-- Critical and warning banners have a `role=”alert”` and are announced by assistive technologies when they appear.
+- Critical and attention banners have a `role=”alert”` and are announced by assistive technologies when they appear.
 - All other banners have a `role=”status”` and are read after any critical announcements.
 - Banners use `aria-describedby` to describe their purpose to assistive technologies when they’re announced or receive focus.
 If a banner has a `title`, then the title content is used for the `aria-describedby`.
 If the banner doesn’t have a `title`, then all of the banner content is used for the `aria-describedby`.
 - Banner containers have a `tabindex=”0”` and display a visible keyboard focus indicator.
 Because of this, merchants can discover banners while tabbing through forms or other interactions, and developers can programmatically move focus to banners.